polyfony-inc/polyfony/README.md

 ## Polyfony 2 is a simple and powerful PHP micro-framework.

 Compared to major PHP frameworks, Polyfony covers 95% of what we need most of the time, whilst using 5% of ressources, space, configuration files and dependencies required by major frameworks.
+Our approach is to allow you to know how everything works by keeping the codebase extremely small.
+Instead of refering to the documentation, you can look at the source code almost as easily.
+Polyfony is fast by design (≤ 20ms/hit on your average app & server), and can get even faster (1~5ms) using the different caching options.

 #### Features
 routing, bundles, controllers, views, database abstraction, environments, locales, cache, vendor, helpers, authentication, profiler…

+#### Philosophy

 #### Footprint (of an Hello World)
 * ≤ 400 Ko of disk space (35% of comment lines)